iAmAshuSahoo/webDevelopmentPractice/014_counterBasicJSProject_Test/benefitsOfJest.md

     yarn global add jest or npm install jest --global npm install --save-dev jest-cli
     "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted" - cannot be loaded because running scripts is disabled on this system
+2. Jest can be used with WebPak, parcel, typescript.